bitcoin-api/bitcoin-api-full-stack/README.md

 **Steps**

-**a)** First, in the CLI of your Linux server, download the most recent Bitcoin node code with the following command:
+**a)** First, in the CLI of your Linux server, download the most recent Bitcoin Core code with the following command:
 ```
 wget https://bitcoin.org/bin/bitcoin-core-0.20.0/bitcoin-0.20.0-x86_64-linux-gnu.tar.gz
 ```
 (you can check the [Official Bitcoin Core Download Page](https://bitcoin.org/en/download) to make sure this is the most recent Linux download link)

-**b)** Extract the computer-usable code from the downloaded Bitcoin node code:
+**b)** Extract the computer-usable code from the downloaded Bitcoin Core code:

 ```
 tar xzf bitcoin-0.20.0-x86_64-linux-gnu.tar.gz
 ```

-**c)** Run this command to set up the Bitcoin node code on your Linux server:
+**c)** Run this command to set up the Bitcoin Core Bitcoin node code on your Linux server:

 ```
 sudo install -m 0755 -o root -g root -t /usr/local/bin bitcoin-0.20.0/bin/*